kyverno/chainsaw/website/docs/reference/jp/examples/round.md

 ## Description

-does roundoff to upto the given decimal places
+Does roundoff to upto the given decimal places.

 ## Examples